gaocong13/Projective-Spatial-Transformers/README.md

 <img src="imgs/Fig_Deepnet.png" width="900px"/>

 ### Data
 We uploaded an example cropped CT scan, which centers the pelvis volume, and the corresponding pelvis segmentation.
 They are './data/CT128.nii' and './data/CTSeg128'.
-We first upsample the original acquisition to be 0.5mm isotropic voxel size, and then we crop the CT to be cubic and then downsample to 128* 128* 128 cubic volume.
+We first upsample the original acquisition to be 0.5 mm isotropic voxel size, and then we crop the CT to be cubic and then downsample to 128* 128* 128 cubic volume.

 ### Train
 Training code of our deepnet architecture is provided.